mrudularavishankar-sangamone/WorldTimeDisplay/worldtimedisplay-app/README.md

            { name: 'Wellington', timezone: 'Pacific/Auckland' }
         ];
      ```
-   - Display the list of cities as per the code below:
+   - Display the list of cities as per the code below after the cities array within the { }:
      ```
      return(
         <div>